 Nicotine from cigarettes and other tobacco products trigger the reward pathway in the brain, which allows people to feel energized while smoking.
 In the reward pathway, nicotine molecules move to an area of the brain known as the ventral tegmental area, where the chemical dopamine is synthesized.
 The ventral tegmental cells are associated with the nucleus accumbens area, where dopamine is released, and the prefrontal cortex which is in charge of making decisions.
 Dopamine is the primary chemical involved in reinforcement, so this causes smokers to repeatedly smoke (for the pleasure associated with dopamine release), eventually to become addicted to smoking.

 The more that people smoke tobacco products, the greater the risk for neurodegenerative diseases, such as Alzheimer’s disease and dementia.
 Several studies have demonstrated that smokers are about 80% more likely to be diagnosed with all types of dementia, including Alzheimer’s disease.
 Although the causes are not well known, some studies have attributed the oxidative stress increase from smoking to the development of Alzheimer’s disease.
-However, if one stops smoking cigarettes or chewing tobacco products, the risk for all types of dementia is shown to have reduced significantly.
+However, if one decides to stop using smokeless tobacco and smoking cigarettes. the risk for all types of dementia is shown to have reduced significantly.

 With the advent of World No Tobacco Day, on May 31, it is important to remember that tobacco is a drug that harms bodily function to a great extent.
 Even trying to smoke or chew tobacco products could lure people into addiction and cognitive decline.
 All the adverse effects of tobacco and nicotine should urge people to improve their health by not smoking or quitting smoking.